 Dr. Billings teaches in the Religion and Philosophy Division at Pepperdine University.
 His research focuses on Judaism and Christianity in the Greco-Roman world and how material and political contexts shape religious interactions and developments.
 His dissertation, "In the Image of Empire: The Acts of the Apostles and Imperial Representations" focuses on the cultural identity and social positioning of Jews and Christians in the Roman Empire under the emperor Trajan (98-117 CE).

-Billings has taught a variety of Religious Studies courses at both McGill University (Montreal, QC) and St. Michael's College (Colchester, VT), and Pepperdine University (Malibu and Buenos Aires).
+Billings has taught a variety of Religious Studies courses at McGill University (Montreal, QC), St. Michael's College (Colchester, VT), and Pepperdine University (Malibu and Buenos Aires).
 He has traveled extensively throughout Europe and the Middle East, researching various archaeological sites from antiquity.
 Dr. Billings received his undergraduate and first master's degree from Cincinnati Christian University and a second master's degree from Union Theological Seminary-Columbia University in the city of New York.
 Billings is finishing his PhD from McGill University.